What's the best tea for me?

 Sencha, gyokuro, and matcha are unique teas.
-The differences are in the way they are cultivated, harvested, and prepared.
+The differences are in how they are cultivated, harvested, and brewed.

 Sencha

-About 75% of all tea harvested in Japan is graded as sencha.
-Sencha varies greatly in quality and price.
-Premium grade sencha is delicious and aromatic.
+About 75% of all tea harvested in Japan is sencha.
+Sencha varies significantly in quality and price.
+Premium-grade sencha is delicious and aromatic.

 Sencha